turhansit/rest-api-nodejs-mongodb/README.md

 ### Creating new routes

-If you need to add more routes to the project just create a new file in `/routes/` and add it in `/routes/api.js` it will be loaded dynamically.
+If you need to add more routes to the project just create a new file in `/routes/` and add it in `/routes/post.js` it will be loaded dynamically.

-### Creating new controllers

-If you need to add more controllers to the project just create a new file in `/controllers/` and use them in the routes.